rusticstuff/simdutf8/README.md

 ```

 Put `simdutf8 = "0.0.2"` in your Cargo.toml file and use `simdutf8::basic::from_utf8` as a drop-in replacement for
 `std::str::from_utf8()`.
-If you need the extended information on validation failures use `simdutf8::compat::from_utf8`
+If you need the extended information on validation failures, use `simdutf8::compat::from_utf8`
 instead.

 ## APIs

 ### Basic flavor
-For maximum speed on valid UTF-8 use the `basic` api flavor.
-It is fastest on valid UTF-8 but only checks
+Use the `basic` API flavor for maximum speed.
+It is fastest on valid UTF-8, but only checks
 for errors after processing the whole byte sequence and does not provide detailed information if the data
 is not valid UTF-8. `simdutf8::basic::Utf8Error` is a zero-sized error struct.

 ### Compat flavor
 The `compat` flavor is fully API-compatible with `std::str::from_utf8`.
-In particular `simdutf8::compat::from_utf8()`
+In particular, `simdutf8::compat::from_utf8()`
-returns a `simdutf8::compat::Utf8Error` which has the `valid_up_to()` and `error_len()` methods.
+returns a `simdutf8::compat::Utf8Error`, which has the `valid_up_to()` and `error_len()` methods.
 The first is useful
 for verification of streamed data.
 It also fails early: errors are checked on-the-fly as the string is processed and once
 an invalid UTF-8 sequence is encountered, it returns without processing the rest of the data.

 ## Implementation selection
 The fastest implementation is selected at runtime using the `std::is_x86_feature_detected!` macro unless the targeted
 CPU supports AVX 2.
-Since this is the fastest implementation it is called directly.
+Since this is the fastest implementation, it is called directly.
 So if you compile with
-`RUSTFLAGS=-C target-cpu=native` on a recent machine the AVX 2 implementation is used automatically.
+`RUSTFLAGS=-C target-cpu=native` on a recent machine, the AVX 2 implementation is used without runtime detection.

 For no-std support (compiled with `--no-default-features`) the implementation is selected based on the supported
 target features.
 Use `RUSTFLAGS=-C target-cpu=avx2` to use the AVX 2 implementation or `RUSTFLAGS=-C target-cpu=sse4.2`